 - a reclamation group receives waste electrical goods collected by the local authority from businesses and households

-Both sort out the waste equipment into those that can be repaired and those that can’t.
+Both sort out the waste equipment into those that can be repaired and those that cannot.
 Once sorted they repair some items and dismantle the rest to be reused as parts.

 - degas ozone depleting substances